 Want to learn how to play chess?
 We don’t blame you; it is perhaps the quintessential classic board game.
-Far from new, the tabletop game at the centre of Netflix’s The Queen’s Gambit dates back to the sixth century, was played by medieval monarchs, and is still enjoyed by players the world over today.
-Whether you’re a totally new player who’s picking up a chessboard for the first time, or want a quick rules refresher before starting a game, we’ve got you covered with this handy guide.
+Far from new, the tabletop game dates back to the sixth century, was played by medieval monarchs, and is still enjoyed by players the world over today.
+Whether you’re learning how to play chess for beginners or want a quick rules refresher before starting a game, we’ve got you covered with this handy guide.

-The rules of chess aren’t nearly as complicated as they might seem.
-The game can be as enjoyable for children as it is for veteran grandmasters, and you can learn all its essential rules quickly.
+If you’re looking for how to learn chess, it’s not nearly as complicated as it might seem.
+The game can be an enjoyable kids’ board game as well as a challenging strategy board game for veteran grandmasters, and you can learn all its essential rules quickly.
 Even if you focus only on the basics, you’ll soon understand why it’s still considered one of the best board games around.

 So, read on to learn how to play chess.
 We’ll walk you through all the basics, including the game’s board setup, the movement rules of each chess piece, special moves, and even some basic chess strategies to get you started.
 This beginner’s guide is best for new players who are looking to play casually, and will set you up with everything you need to know.

 Here’s how to play chess: